 Being “the first” in anything can be a challenge.
-In becoming the first Black American elected to Congress since Reconstruction—and the son of former slaves, no less—Illinois Representative Oscar De Priest faced challenges and threats on multiple fronts.
+In becoming the first Black American elected to Congress during the 20th century — and the son of former slaves, no less—Illinois Representative Oscar De Priest faced challenges and threats on multiple fronts.
 First, it was his erstwhile House colleagues, specifically long-time racists like John Rankin (D-MS) and Thomas Jefferson Busby (D-MS).

 In a March 2, 1929 exchange between the two Mississippi members that excluded De Priest—who apparently was not on the House floor at the time to hear it—Busby expressed his rage that De Priest, just elected in the 1928 cycle, was getting a particular office that Busby had wanted for himself.
 His sense of entitlement, and his dehumanization of his House colleague, came through loud and clear in his words.

 “I was led to believe that that office was to be reserved for certain other purposes,” Busby claimed.
 “I found later that it was proposed to put De Priest in that office, although I have served six years in Congress.
 I was being misled in order that this negro might be preferred over me, and I said, ‘No; you are not going to do that.
 I am entitled to this office over this negro, and I am going to have it.’”
 (Congressional Record for March 2, 1929, p.
 5083).

 In June 1929, racist Senator Thaddeus Caraway (D-AR) (the author of segregation legislation for D.C.) was so scandalized that President Hoover had hosted De Priest and his wife at the White House for tea that he had the Senate Clerk read the Washington Daily News article on the event into the Congressional Record.
 (Congressional Record, June 13, 1929, p.
 2781).